stargatedaw/stargate/docs/troubleshooting/linux_install.md

 a file browser.

 ## Portable install mode
+NOTE:
-NOTE: It is recommended to use an exFAT formatted flash drive, as other formats such as FAT32 do not support  UNIX permissions to set the executable bit, and others are not compatible across all 3 major desktop platforms.
+- It is recommended to use an exFAT formatted flash drive, as other formats such as FAT32 do not support  UNIX permissions to set the executable bit, and others are not compatible across all 3 major desktop platforms.
+- Having said that, this is very unlikely to work for you, because distro security engineers don't like this kind of thing.
+If the engine crashes during start up, try copying the AppImage from your flash drive to your hard drive and running it.
+If it now works, then it is security settings (which probably cannot be changed easily, if at all).

 If you would like to install Stargate DAW for Linux to a flash drive, or you just want to store your projects and configurations next to the AppImage,